mmbman/Katagiri/jewel-mirror-awareness.md

 #### by Zen Master Tozan

 > The teaching of thusness
-> Has been intimately communicated by buddhas and patriarchs;
+> has been intimately communicated by buddhas and patriarchs;
 > Now you have it,
-> So keep it well.
+> so keep it well.
 > Filling a silver bowl with snow,
-> Hiding a heron in moonlight –
+> hiding a heron in moonlight –
 > When you array them, they’re not the same;
-> When you mix them, you know where they are.
+> when you mix them, you know where they are.
 > The meaning is not in the words,
 > Yet it responds to the inquiring impulse.
 > If you’re excited, it becomes a pitfall;
-> If you miss it you fall into retrospective hesitation.
+> if you miss it you fall into retrospective hesitation.
 > Turning away and touching are both wrong,
-> For it is like a mass of fire.
+> for it is like a mass of fire.

 > Just to depict it in literary form
-> Is to relegate it to defilement.
+> is to relegate it to defilement.
 > It is bright just at midnight;
-> It doesn’t appear at dawn.
+> it doesn’t appear at dawn.

-> It acts as a guide for all beings --
+> It acts as a guide for all beings –
-> Its use removes all pains.
+> its use removes all pains.
 > Although it is not fabricated,
-> It is not without speech.
+> it is not without speech.

 > It is like facing a jewel mirror;
-> Form and image behold each other --
+> form and image behold each other –
 > You are not it
-> It actually is you.
+> it actually is you.
 > It is like a babe in the world,
-> In five aspects complete;
+> in five aspects complete;
 > It does not go nor come,
-> Nor rise nor stand.
+> nor rise nor stand.
-> “Baba Wawa” --
+> “Baba Wawa” –
-> Is there anything said or not?
+> is there anything said or not?
 > Ultimately it does not apprehend anything
-> Because its speech is not yet correct.
+> because its speech is not yet correct.
 > It is like the six lines of the double split hexagram;
-> The relative and absolute integrate --
+> the relative and absolute integrate –
 > Piled up, they make three;
-> The complete transformation makes five.
+> the complete transformation makes five.
 > It is like the taste of the five-flavored herb,
-> Like the diamond thunderbolt.
+> like the diamond thunderbolt.

 > Subtly included within the true,
-> Inquiry and response come up together.
+> inquiry and response come up together.
 > Communing with the source and communing with the process,
-> It includes integration and includes the road;
+> it includes integration and includes the road;
 > Merging is auspicious;
-> Do not violate it.
+> do not violate it.
 > Naturally real yet inconceivable,
-> It is not within the realm of delusion or enlightenment.
+> it is not within the realm of delusion or enlightenment.
 > With causal conditions, time and season,
-> Quiescently it shines bright.
+> quiescently it shines bright.
 > In its fineness it fits into spacelessness;
-> In its greatness it is utterly beyond location.
+> in its greatness it is utterly beyond location.
 > A hairsbreadth deviation
-> Will fail to accord with the final attunement.
+> will fail to accord with the final attunement.

 > Now there are sudden and gradual
-> In connection with which are set up basic approaches.
+> in connection with which are set up basic approaches.
 > Once basic approaches are distinguished,
-> Then there are guiding rules.
+> then there are guiding rules.
 > But even though the basis is reached and the approach comprehended,
-> True eternity still flows.
+> true eternity still flows.
 > Outwardly still while inwardly moving,
-> Like a tethered colt, a trapped rat ––
+> like a tethered colt, a trapped rat ––
 > The ancient saints pitied them,
-> And bestowed upon them the teaching;
+> and bestowed upon them the teaching;
 > According to their delusions,
-> They saw black as white --
+> they saw black as white –
 > When erroneous imaginations cease,
-> The acquiescent mind realizes itself.
+> the acquiescent mind realizes itself.
+> If you want to conform to the ancient way
+> please observe the ancients of former times;
+> When about to fulfill the way of buddhahood,
+> one gazed a tree for ten aeons,
+> Like a tiger leaving part of its prey,
+> a horse with a white left hind leg.

 > Because there is the base, (there are)
-> Jewel pedestals, fine clothing;
+> jewel pedestals, fine clothing;
 > Because there is the startlingly different, (there are)
-> House cat and cow.
+> house cat and cow.
 > Yi, with his archer’s skill
-> Could hit a target at a hundred paces.
+> could hit a target at a hundred paces.
-> But when arrowpoints meet headon,
+> But when arrow-points meet head-on,
-> What has this to do with the power of skill?
+> what has this to do with the power of skill?
 > When the wooden man begins to sing,
-> The stone woman gets up to dance;
+> the stone woman gets up to dance;
-> It’s not within reach of feeling or discrimination --
+> It’s not within reach of feeling or discrimination –
-> How could it admit of consideration in thought?
+> how could it admit of consideration in thought?
 > A minister serves the lord,
-> A son obeys the father;
+> a son obeys the father;
 > Not obeying is not filial
-> And not serving is no help.
+> and not serving is no help.
 > Practice secretly, working within,
-> As though a fool, like an idiot --
+> as though a fool, like an idiot –
 > If you can achieve continuity,
-> This is called the host within the host.
+> this is called the host within the host.

 Translation from *Timeless Spring* by Thomas Cleary.